yunojuno/django-nps/README.md

 ## Information on NPS Metric ##
 There is some fantastic information available online to help you understand the NPS metric and how to use it to create healthier relationships with your users.

-The [Brain & Company website](http://netpromotersystem.com/ "Title") is a handy resource for gaining insight into your applications net promoter score.
+The [Bain & Company website](http://netpromotersystem.com/ "Title") is a handy resource for gaining insight into your applications net promoter score.

 ## Features ##
 __Administrative Page__